Date / time

 With the Prime Minister pledging to hold a statutory public inquiry into the pandemic in Spring 2022, it is fundamental that it is established and run in a way that reflects the needs of bereaved people and ensures public trust.
 The inquiry must be able to independently investigate failures by Government, establish a truthful and transparent account of what happened, and learn lessons from previous mistakes to prevent recurrence of what went wrong.

-Chaired by Sir Robert Owen, this event will be a timely opportunity to consider JUSTICE’s recommendations on how inquiries can best serve the public interest with a panel of expert and informed speakers, including Pete Weatherby QC (Garden Court North Chambers), Professor Leslie Thomas QC (Garden Court Chambers), Marcus Shepheard (Institute for Government), and Hannah Brady (Covid-19 Bereaved Families for Justice U.K.).
+Chaired by Sir Robert Owen, this event considered JUSTICE’s recommendations on how inquiries can best serve the public interest with a panel of expert and informed speakers, including Pete Weatherby QC (Garden Court North Chambers), Professor Leslie Thomas QC (Garden Court Chambers), Marcus Shepheard (Institute for Government), and Hannah Brady (Covid-19 Bereaved Families for Justice U.K.).

 Chair: Sir Robert Michael Owen is a former judge of the High Court of England and Wales.
 In 2016, he presided over the public inquiry into the death of Alexander Litvinenko.
 He was called to the bar at Inner Temple in 1968 and elected an Inner Temple bencher in 1995.
 He was appointed a Recorder in 1987, being qualified as a deputy High Court judge from 1994, and made a Queen’s Counsel in 1988.